venustrg/geiger_uno_shield/README.md

 + remastered and optimized sketch;
 + schematic modified to avoid interference;
 + added zener diodes to protect the tube from overvoltage (although they are not required);
-+ added BMP180/GY-68 baro/temp sensor support. connected to A4 (SDA), A5 (SCL);
-+ added AHT10 humidity/temp sensor support. connected to A4 (SDA), A5 (SCL);
++ added BME280 baro/temp/humidity sensor support. connected to A4 (SDA), A5 (SCL);
-+ 3.3V for sensors provided by AMS1117-3.3V for stability.

-baro/temp/humidity sensors (and AMS1117) are optional.
+baro/temp/humidity sensors are optional.